uptonking/note4yaoo/lib-editor-slate-examples.md

   - It's designed for mobile-first, hence all of the communications from plugins to the editor must go through message channel.
   - This package also includes serializers and renderers for the Slate content.

-- taze-editor /6Star/MIT/202211/ts
+- taze-editor /6Star/MIT/202210/ts/inactive
   - https://github.com/taze-editor/taze-editor
   - http://taze-editor.vercel.app/
   - Create your own plugin-based rich text editor easily
-  - Taze Editor is built on top of Slate and heavily inspired by Plate.
+  - built on top of Slate and heavily inspired by Plate.

-- circu /1Star/MIT/202211/ts
+- circu /1Star/MIT/202211/ts/blocksuite
   - https://github.com/Flrande/circu
   - 一个支持多人协同的在线文档应用
   - 修改了slate-react